Misleading health copywriting is something we see all too often, whether on Facebook, online ads, print ads, TV ads – you name it.

 Nitpicking aside, the answer can be found further down the page.
 “Than the average of other clinics combined, according to analysis of the latest available data released from the Australian & NZ Assisted Reproductive Database.”

 So, if the statistic is being used to differentiate the company from its competitors, why not mention this in the advertisement, then?
 Is it not a compelling argument?

 Now that I’ve found my answer, I actually have more questions about this piece of misleading health copywriting.

 Which other clinics?
 Where?
 All of them?
 And if the average is combined, does this skew the results?
 Because it’s likely that some of those other clinics probably have the same if not better 40% chance.

-This is why I think this little line of copy is misleading.
-It’s a statistic that doesn’t really mean anything in isolation.
+This is why I think this little line of health copy is misleading.
+The statistic doesn’t really mean anything in isolation.
 I know you can argue for and against every statistic, but this statistic is vague – plus, it’s playing on vulnerability.
-It’s targeting women who are emotional, because they’re trying to conceive and can’t, by being inadvertently misleading.
+The message is targeting women who are emotional, because they’re trying to conceive and can’t, by being inadvertently misleading.

 I’d like to think that this company isn’t deliberately cavalier.
 My concern is, of course, for the emotional target audience, who are likely to take in the “40% greater chance” message without thinking about what it actually means, where it came from, and how it applies to them personally.

 The same goes for something else I noticed on the company’s website: